 - Mitzvot: Linking our values with the Jewish lens of mitzvot.

-Wendy Goldberg is the coordinator of the B'nei Mitzvah program at Shir Tikvah, as well as the Music Director, and guides families through the process of B’nei Mitzvah, beginning in fifth grade.
+Wendy Goldberg is the coordinator of the B'nei Mitzvah program at Shir Tikvah, as well as the Director of Spiritual Engagement, and guides families through the process of B’nei Mitzvah, beginning in fifth grade.
 Students learn prayers in Hebrew school and work with tutors to prepare their Torah and Haftarah readings.
 They work with Rabbi Latz to prepare a D'var Torah, and there are family education programs during grades 5-8 exploring the bigger picture of Jewish adulthood.
-New in 2013-14: Sixth grade families meet on the third Saturday of each month, September-May, for study, prayer, and conversations about Jewish life.
+Sixth grade families meet on the third Saturday of each month, September-May, for study, prayer, and conversations about Jewish life.

-More information on our whole program can be found in the B'nei Mitzvah Handbook, which we hope will be helpful in planning for this simcha (happy occasion).
+More information on our whole program can be found in the B'nei Mitzvah Handbook 2016 which we hope will be helpful in planning for this simcha (happy occasion).

 B'nei Mitzvah Recordings

 These recordings match the numbers on the B'nei Mitzvah Prayer Checklist, found here:

 Page numbers are from Mishkan T'fillah: A Reform Siddur (Shabbat Edition).

 Track 01 Candle blessing (lower) p.
 2

 Track 02 Kiddush p.
 5